A representative of Western State College of Law will contact you shortly to discuss your interest in our program.

 Friday: 9:00 a.m. – 4:00 p.m.

 Students who plan to park on campus are required to have a parking permit at all times.
 Permits cost $115.00 per semester.
 This amount is automatically charged as part of your tuition when you register at the beginning of the semester.
 If you elect to not park on campus, you may complete a Parking Waiver Request and submit it to the Student Services Office for reimbursement.

 To acquire a parking permit, you must complete a Parking Application and Information Sheet and submit it to the Student Services Office in person.
 At this time, you will receive your gate card and parking sticker.
 The parking sticker must be displayed on the lower right (passenger) side of your windshield.

 A visitor pass is valid for one day and may be purchased in the Student Services Office for $5.00.
 When purchasing a visitor pass, you must provide the vehicle information of the car that will be on campus including the license plate number, make and color of the vehicle.
 Students may only purchase a visitor pass up to three times per semester.

-Get a workout after class by taking advantage of Cal State Fullerton’s state-of-the-art Student Recreation Center (SRC), conveniently located across the street from campus.
-The SRC offers one of the largest cardio/weight rooms on a west coast campus!
-The two-level space also supports a multi-court gymnasium, indoor jogging track, racquetball courts, a rocking climbing wall, cardio studio, spin room, swimming pool, and more.
-As a Western State student, you can enjoy this perk at a special discounted rate!
-For more information, contact the Student Services Office by calling
+Get a workout after class by taking advantage of Cal State Fullerton’s Student Recreation Center (SRC), conveniently located next door.
+As a Western State College of Law student, you can enjoy this perk at a special rate!
+For more information, contact the Student Services Office by calling 714-459-1120.

 There are numerous requirements for successful admission to practice law in any state.
 If you are interested in taking the Bar Examination in California, we strongly recommend that you familiarize yourself with the necessary requirements and deadlines on the State Bar of California website.